Rescue dogs. Search and rescue volunteers. What you should pay attention to

 From the author's book

-BASIC ZOOHYGIENIC REQUIREMENTS FOR KEEPING CALVES UNTIL 6 MONTHS OF AGE It should be remembered that a healthy, highly productive animal can only be raised with an attentive, caring and affectionate attitude towards it, strictly following a certain routine
+BASIC ZOOGIENIC REQUIREMENTS FOR THE MAINTENANCE OF CALFS UNDER 6 MONTHS OF AGE It should be remembered that a healthy, highly productive animal can only be raised with an attentive, caring and affectionate attitude towards it, strictly observing a certain routine

 From the author's book

-Room requirements Floor area depends on the occupants age groups.
-If young animals are grown without a hen, then in the first 2–3 weeks of life, up to 10 goslings are placed per 1 m2.
+Room Requirements Floor space will vary depending on the house age groups...
+If young growth is raised without a brood, then in the first 2-3 weeks of life, up to 10 goslings are placed per 1 m2.
 Upon reaching the age of 9 weeks, the need for space increases by 1 m2